-ConsumerAffairs Research Team
+Yamaha author review by ConsumerAffairs Research Team

 Yamaha introduced its first three-wheeled ATV to the United States in 1980 and its first four-wheeled ATV in 1984.
 Since then it has developed an extensive line of sport, utility and side-by-side ATVs.

-- Sport ATVs: Designed for racing or recreational riding, Yamaha’s sport ATV line consists of seven models within two series: the Raptor series and the YFZ series.
+Sport ATVs: Designed for racing or recreational riding, Yamaha’s sport ATV line consists of seven models within two series: the Raptor series and the YFZ series.
 Raptor models have 90-686cc, liquid-cooled, four-stroke engines.
 The YFZ series is geared toward beginners and has 49-449cc, air-cooled, four-stroke engines.
 Each sport model is designed with lightweight parts to make it fast and nimble.
 Prices can range from $2,099-$9,099 across both series.

-- Utility ATVs: Yamaha designed its line of utility ATVs to assist in industrial job sites and jobs that require traversing rough terrain.
+Utility ATVs: Yamaha designed its line of utility ATVs to assist in industrial job sites and jobs that require traversing rough terrain.
 Its utility ATVs are made up of seven models within two series: the Grizzly series and the Kodiak series.
 Both the Kodiak and Grizzly models come with 708cc, four-stroke four-valve engines with towing capacities of 1,322 pounds.
 Each model has slightly different features that can be viewed online.
 Prices range from $6,999-$10,899 across both series.

-- Sport side-by-sides: Like the traditional Yamaha sport ATVs, the side-by-sides are designed for racing but with the ability to carry a passenger.
+Sport side-by-sides: Like the traditional Yamaha sport ATVs, the side-by-sides are designed for racing but with the ability to carry a passenger.
 Yamaha has four models of sport side-by-sides that have 998cc, liquid-cooled, three-cylinder 12-valve engines.
 All models are built for performance with ergonomics and power in mind.
 Prices for sport side-by-sides start at $19,999-$22,399.

-- Recreation side-by-sides: Yamaha has five models of recreation side-by-sides, designed to carry two people over rough and muddy terrain.
+Recreation side-by-sides: Yamaha has five models of recreation side-by-sides, designed to carry two people over rough and muddy terrain.
 Each model can carry one passenger, has a 708cc, liquid-cooled, four-stroke, four-valve engine with towing capacities of 1,500 pounds.
 Pricing for recreation side-by-sides ranges from $10,999-$14,799.

-- Viking VI EPS Ranch Edition: The Viking VI EPS Ranch Edition is a side-by-side utility ATV that can carry up to six passengers.
+Viking VI EPS Ranch Edition: The Viking VI EPS Ranch Edition is a side-by-side utility ATV that can carry up to six passengers.
 It has a 686cc, liquid-cooled, four-stroke engine with four-wheel drive.
 Fully loaded with passengers, it can carry 600 pounds in the bed and tow 1,500 pounds.

-Yamaha ATV Company Profile
+Yamaha ATV Company Information